New Books

 From 1984 to 2004, the Legislative Library maintained a Saskatchewan news clipping file.
 The newspapers clipped were the daily papers from Regina, Saskatoon, Moose Jaw, and Prince Albert, and the Western Producer.
 Only stories with a Saskatchewan focus were clipped.
 The files include a variety of subjects, organizations, and individuals.
 Some files remain in paper, others have been converted to microform.

 The individual clipping files are not listed in the Library's catalogue.
 However, the list of subject headings is available in the Library.
+Some of the files are stored off-site.
+If you wish to consult them, please advise the Reference Desk 24 hours in advance.
 Clipping files do not circulate outside the Library.

 Saskatchewan Local Histories